 8. Holidays are all about tradition

-Last words about holiday repeats
+Last words about repeated holiday choir music

-I have chosen three holidays that I believe best represent my community.
-I’m sure many of you out there will feel a need to represent less or more holidays during the season.
 The concept of repeating songs has no bearing on the amount of holidays we choose to embrace.

 Can you choose to repeat some fan favorites year after year and also teach varied high-quality holiday music every year?
 Sure you can!